+Dear [PATIENT NAME],

+BADBIR Study ID No:

-Dear [PATIENT NAME],I am writing to you to invite you to register for the Patient Portal for the British Association of Dermatologists Biologics and Immunomodulators Register (BADBIR).
+I am writing to you to invite you to register for the Patient Portal for the British Association of Dermatologists Biologics and Immunomodulators Register (BADBIR).
 You are receiving this letter because you are currently a participant in BADBIR at [CENTRE NAME].

 The Patient Portal provides another method for BADBIR participants to complete their questionnaires.
 Previously participants were only asked to complete the questionnaires on paper when attending a dermatology clinic appointment.
 Using the Portal instead gives you more flexibility so you can complete them at a time convenient to you.
 The questionnaires can be completed easily from your phone, tablet, or computer.